Bombkapsel 90

 Bombkapsel 90 (BK90) is the Swedish Air Force's nomenclature for a gliding stand-off submunitions dispenser, or cluster bomb, with 72 submunitions.
 It is manufactured by DaimlerChrysler Aerospace in Germany by the name of DWS 24 - Dispenser Weapon System 24 barrels.
 The BK90 is also commonly known as DWS 39 Mjölner because it was intended for use with the Saab JAS 39 Gripen.
+Later variants of the Saab 37 Viggen, specifically the AJS37, were also equipped with BK90 submunition dispensers.
 In the future it could be also integrated on the Eurofighter Typhoon.
 Its design is very similar to that of the American AGM-154 Joint Standoff Weapon.

-Have been in service with the Swedish JAS 39 Gripen aircraft, but withdrawn, after the government of Sweden decided to sign the Convention on Cluster Munitions banning the use of BK90.
+It had been in service with the Swedish JAS 39 Gripen aircraft, but was withdrawn after the government of Sweden decided to sign the Convention on Cluster Munitions banning the use of BK90.
 In conjunction with the LITENING targeting pod, the weapon is currently operational with the Hellenic Air Force carried both by the F-4E PI-2000 AUP and the now retired A-7E Corsair II.

 Background and reason for development

 The main task for the Swedish Armed Forces has, for a long time, been to repel a potential foreign invading force.
 This means all weapon systems are designed for use within Sweden's national borders.
-"Cluster bombs" are notorious for leaving active un-exploded ordnance (UXO) which failed to detonate upon impact, and for that reason all weapons using sub-munitions for a long time were rejected by the Försvarets Materielverk Defence Materiel Administration deeming it an unacceptable risk.
+"Cluster bombs" has been notorious for leaving active un-exploded ordnance (UXO) after the fuses failed to detonate upon impact, and for that reason all weapons using sub-munitions for a long time were rejected by the Försvarets Materielverk Defence Materiel Administration deeming it an unacceptable risk.